Yomguithereal/talisman/metrics.md

   Reference: <a href="https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance">https://en.wikipedia.org/wiki/Damerau%E2%80%93Levenshtein_distance</a>
 </span>

 The Damerau-Levenshtein is an improvement over the classical [Levenshtein](#levenshtein) distance.

-I.e., as well as additions, deletions & substitions, this variant handle transpositions.
+That is to say this variant will handle transpositions as well as the usual additions, deletions & substitions.

 ```js
 import damerauLevenshtein from 'talisman/metrics/damerau-levenshtein';